 In 2005, the "Schiedlas Haus", a facility under protection of building groups, could be purchased.
 Late-Gothic elements were laid open when it was restored and adapted to the project "Oetztal's Memory Archives".
 On three floors you can discover different areals.
 There are also changing exhibitions and events taking place in the attic of the museum.
 In 2014, the ICOM (International Council of Museums) has awarded the Oetztal folklore and outdoor museum the seal of quality for museums.
 The museum is one of the 9 power places of the Längenfeld Source of Strength!

-admission fee freely selectable during summer 2020
+admission fee freely selectable in 2020

 € 50.00 guided tour (up to 9 persons)